Untitled1Unmastered1/AncientBattleCodex/NOTES.md

 3. Battle of Salamis      | 480 BC  | Roman Republic VS Parthian Empire
 2. Battle of Carrhae      | 53 BC   | Roman Republic VS Parthian Empire
 1. Battle of Gaixia       | 202 BC  | Han VS Western Chu

-USER can decide which number on list to choose, when he chooses number he will be taken to a screen showing the following:
+USER can decide which number on list to choose, when he chooses number he will be taken to a screen showing the
-Battle Between:
-Party1 Leader(s):
-Party2 Leader(s):
-DATE:
-Victory:
-Location:
-Party1 Army size:
-Party2 Army size:
-Summary/Description :

 Bottom Will state
 | CODEX |